Notes / Jakarta

 Both schools use the English National Curriculum in the early years.
 The significant divergence comes in secondary.

-At ISJ, the curriculum is the English National Curriculum throughout - the same framework used by British independent schools in the UK: Key Stages, defined content, and a clear pathway toward GCSEs and A-Levels.
+At ISJ, the curriculum is the English National Curriculum throughout.
+The same framework used by British independent schools in the UK: Key Stages, defined content, and a clear pathway toward GCSEs and A-Levels.

 At BSJ, the early years use the English National Curriculum, but from Year 7 the school transitions to the IB Middle Years Programme (MYP), then the IB Diploma from Year 12.
 This makes BSJ, in practice, a British-primary, IB-secondary school.
-The IB Diploma is an excellent qualification recognised by UK universities, but it is not A-Levels - families who specifically want the British A-Level pathway should understand this clearly.
+The IB Diploma is an excellent qualification recognised by UK universities, but it is not A-Levels.
+Families who specifically want the British A-Level pathway should understand this clearly.

 School Size and Character

-ISJ is a small school - approximately 300 students at full capacity.
+ISJ is a small school.
+Approximately 300 students at full capacity.
 Teachers know every child.
 The head is visible and accessible.
 New families are absorbed quickly into a community where names are known and pastoral relationships develop naturally.

 For children who are confident and will use a larger school's breadth, BSJ's scale is an asset.
 For younger children, children settling into a new country, or children who do better with known teachers and a smaller community, ISJ's size is a significant advantage.
-See our pages on the prep school and Pre-Prep at ISJ.

 Academic Standards